FMC64/spp/SPECIFICATION.md

 	- An `if [PREDICATE] then [VALUE_IF_TRUE] else [VALUE_IF_FALSE]` expression, defined by the combined usage of `if`, `then` and `else` operators.
 		- This is not to be confused with a conditional scope, which are differentiated by the absence of `()` enclosed predicate here
 12. Assignment operators, right-to-left
 	- `=`: assignment operator.
-Contextually differentiated from the is-equal-to operator, as a statement must begin with assignments.
+Contextually differentiated from the is-equal-to operator, as an expression may begin with assignments.
+		- Direct assignments like this can only appear at the beginning of an expression (but they can be chained).
+Some exceptions apply, as they cannot appear at any point where a predicate is expected.
+The  `equal_to` operator will be assumed.
+A non-comprehensive list of predicate-like binding points are:
+			- Conditional-guarded scope predicate expression
+			- While-guarded scope predicate expression
+			- Conditional ternary predicate expression
+			- Function-like argument expected to be possibly `bool`
+			- Function-like argument passed part of an argument of variable count
+				- This rule is for good measure.
+In general where it cannot be cheaply and reasonbly determined that a predicate is expected, it is assumed that a predicate is in fact possibly expected.
+			- Expression being part of a `return` statement
+			- Expression being part of a `yield` statement
 	- `+=`: accumulation operator
 	- `-=`: decrease operator
 	- `*=`: multiply-by operator